-1. Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
-Logging into Oracle Database Vault explains how to log in.
+Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
+Logging in to Oracle Database Vault from Oracle Enterprise Cloud Control explains how to log in.